Faculty Fellows Program

 The appointment will have the official title of Assistant Adjunct Professor (Title Code 3278).
-The current annual gross salary at 100% time is $66,100 (paid over 12 months at $5,508.33/month).
+The current annual gross salary at 100% time is $70,900 (paid over 12 months at$5,908.33/month).
 The salary is subject to range adjustments (when applicable), but appointees are not eligible for merit increases due to the length of the fellowship.

-The dissertation must be filed by June 10 and a copy of the “Certificate of Completion” must be submitted prior to the start of the appointment for the fellowship to take effect.
+The dissertation must be filed by June 16, 2023 and a copy of the “Certificate of Completion” must be submitted prior to the start of the appointment for the candidate to be hired officially.

 Faculty Fellows will have access to research and/or teaching supplies up to $500 per year.
-Such funding cannot be used for equipment such as laptops, iPads, cameras, external drives, printers, etc. In addition, Faculty Fellows will receive support for airfare and hotel stay at the MLA Conference or another conference of their choice in a relevant field for up to $1,000.
-The serious pursuit of permanent academic employment should be considered one of the primary “duties” of the Faculty Fellows.
+Such funding cannot be used for equipment such as laptops, iPads, cameras, external drives, printers, etc. In addition, Faculty Fellows will receive support for airfare and lodging at the MLA Conference or another conference of their choice in a relevant field for up to $1,000.
+The serious pursuit of permanent employment should be considered one of the primary goals of the Faculty Fellows.